creative economy capital region

 Would you say you have always been a creative person?
 What other work have you done?

 Creativity is in my bones.
-I began singing in my church at age 4, formal dance lessons started at age 5 and I became involved in the local theatre scene at 14.
+I began singing in my church at age 4 and formal dance lessons started at age 5.
+This was where my creativity really started to come out of its shell!
+I loved my dance lessons, so I cannot recommend them enough.
+If you have a creative child who is interested in that sort of thing, you could take a look at DivaDance to see if you could get them some lessons.
+I’m sure they’d love it and its so good for creativity and confidence building as well!
+Then, once my dancing and singing skills were practised, I became involved in the local theatre scene at 14.
 I’ve performed in plays, films, web series, commercials and occasionally do freelance modeling.

 How did you become interested in your industry?

 I’ve always been an entertainer and once I discovered how to tell a story through performance, I was hooked for life.
 There was a period of time that I stopped performing and doing creative work; I was discouraged because my life wasn’t working out the way that I had hoped it would.
 I had a child very young and I needed to find a means to an end to be financially stable, so I left the creative stuff behind and tried to move forward.
 Fortunately, my creative work wouldn’t let me go and I was forced to face it, to begin again.
 Beginning again didn’t come without some uncertainty and embarrassment.
 I’ve had my share of terrible auditions and worked through the awkwardness of learning how to communicate what I need.
 A true artist is not one who loves the work, but one who cannot live without it.

 Did you have a defining moment that pushed you to start working on your production?